Android

 A problem occurred evaluating root project

-Build was configured to prefer settings repositories over project repositories but repository 'Google' was added by build file 'build.gradle'
+Your build was configured to prefer settings repositories over project repositories but the repository Google was added by the build file build.gradle.

 dependencyResolutionManagement {